jordanlgraves/geneforge/README.md

-# GeneForge: A Framework for Genetic Circuit Design and Modeling
+# GeneForge: Generative AI for Genetic Circuit Design and Modeling

 ## Overview